-Soooo the good news is – meaningful connection with our children is completely within our reach!
-Despite the never-ending rush of our busy lives, daily moments of true connection are crucial – and now experts say it is quality, not quantity, that is the important thing.
-A loving glance, a soft caress, a cuddle and a kiss –all these warm little moments support a child’s well-being, and create those feelings of being important, and being truly loved.
+The good news is – meaningful connection with our children is completely within our reach.
+Despite the never-ending rush of our busy lives, daily moments of true connection are crucial – and experts say it is quality, not quantity, that is the important thing.
+A loving glance, a soft touch, a cuddle and a kiss –all these warm little moments support a child’s well-being, and create those feelings of being important, and being truly loved.
 Every little bit of quality time makes a positive impact, according to Audrey Rider, early child field specialist.

-For me, the echoes of those soft glowing moments of connection with my children are alive within me and my family life every day, and it is my intention in writing my books and making my “kisses” and “cuddles” to provide parents with toys to make those special moments of connection more accessible.
-Reading is a great way to connect and to stimulate the imagination, and the hunt for kisses and cuddles can provide lots of opportunities for fun, frolic and closeness.
+For me, it is my intention in writing my books and making my “kisses” and “cuddles”, to provide parents with tools to make those special moments of connection more accessible.
+Reading is a great way to connect and to stimulate the imagination, and the hunt for kisses and cuddles can provide lots of opportunities for fun and closeness.

-I wish for every parent the joy of quality connection with their child, and I wish for the world more loving and connected shining moments.
+I wish every parent the joy of connection with their child, and I wish for the world more loving and connected moments.

 Anderson-McNamee, Jona K., and Sandra J. Bailey.
 "The importance of play in early childhood development."
 Montana State University Extention (2010): 1-4., quote at p.1.